Fortran/C on HCC

 Connect to a HCC cluster and make a subdirectory

-under your $WORK
+called serial_dir under your $WORK directory.

 $ cd $WORK